escudero89/js-crawler/README.md

 ## How it works

-Once the user enters a search value in the main site, we use [Puppeter](https://pptr.dev/) to crawl results in Google.
+Once the user enters a search value in the home, we use [Puppeter](https://pptr.dev/) to crawl results in Google by exposing our own API.

 > We use Puppeter with a [extra stealth plugin](https://www.npmjs.com/package/puppeteer-extra-plugin-stealth) to avoid detection by Google.
 Some sites (like Google) take crawling seriously, so we can't use a simple `CURL` to retrieve its content.
-This is way we have to use some browser emulator (in this case, a headless chromium) to navigate and retrieve its content.
-This approach is more **costly** (due to the increased usage of CPU), but it gives us the results we want.
+This is why we have to use some browser emulator (in this case, a headless chromium) to navigate and retrieve its content.
+However, this approach is more **costly** (due to the increased usage of CPU).

 Then we select using a certain query the links that are brought back by Google's results page.
 For each link, we also execute a crawl (in parallel due to how we implemented the components and the API calls) using Puppeter, and we extract the `script` tags with a `js` src code.